TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

 The resource request defines the guaranteed resource amount that will be given to the container.
 The scheduler uses resource request to determine which node to schedule for a pod.

 The resource limit defines the maximum amount of resource a container can use.
-A container hitting the limits can cause CPU throttling or OOM kill.
+A container hitting the limits can cause CPU throttling or Out-Of-Memory (OOM) kill.

 Setting both request and limit to 2x of the average resource usage is a good starting point.
 If the average usage is unknown, cloud providers like GCP recommends 1 CPU and 4Gi memory.

 If a resource's request is missing but its limit is set, the Kubernetes API server will copy the limit to the request.

-Missing both request and limit configurations may cause that too many pods are scheduled on the same node, throttling the CPUs and using up memory.
+Missing both request and limit configuration may cause that too many pods are scheduled on the same node, throttling the CPUs and using up memory.
 If cluster autoscaler is enabled, this may result in unnecessary scale-out and lead to a waste of resource/money.

 #### Container liveness and readiness